-Resources need to be notified when new jobs are allocated to them.
+Resources need to be notified when work is allocated to them.
 There are two ways that a resource can be notified:

 By "Push."
 Push messages are sent to the resource's mobile phone via their internet connection.
 The resource must be logged into the Skedulo mobile app to receive these messages.

 By "SMS."
 Text messages are sent to the resource's mobile number directly and can be read using their default messaging app.

 Each resource should be configured with a preferred notification method.
 But if required, the notification method can be overridden by the scheduler, when the job is ready for dispatch.

 For example, if a resource has their preferred notification method set to Push, they will receive all their job notifications via push notifications by default.
 However, if they do not have a stable enough internet connection to receive the push notifications, the scheduler can to temporarily change their resource's preferred notification method to SMS.

 If neither notification method is possible, a scheduler can manually log a response and set the job status to Confirmed or Declined on behalf of the resource (a text record can also be appended).